Walking the Via Francigena pilgrim route, Tuscany

 You’ve probably heard of the Camino de Santiago, a pilgrim trail leading to the Cathedral of Santiago de Compostela in northwestern Spain that has been trod for centuries.
 The Via Francigena is its counterpart - a 3200km (2000 mile) trail from Canterbury to Rome in the footsteps of Archbishop Sigeric of Canterbury from 990 AD.
 The very path once followed by crusaders and pilgrims has recently been formalized into a well-marked trail and dubbed Via Francigena (“the road that comes from France”).

-Of course, not everyone has the time or desire to walk 25 kilometers a day for months on end.
+Of course, not everyone has the time or desire to walk 25+ kilometers a day for months on end.
 Many people target especially scenic sections of the Via Francigena over a shorter amount of time.
-We were so taken by our first five-day experience that we’ve gone back twice and have now covered 15 of the last 18 stages of the VF between Lucca and Rome.
+We were so taken by our first five-day experience that we’ve gone back several times and have now covered the last 500km of the VF (from Pontremoli to Rome).
 Here, we’ve narrowed down the 7-8 day, 165 kilometer (103 mile) stretch of the Via Francigena that we consider the best of the best.
 It starts in San Miniato, passes through the medieval towns of San Gimignano and Monteriggioni on the way to Siena, then continues through the stunning Val d’Orcia (a UNESCO World Heritage site), before ending in the walled town of Radicofani.

 I’ll use a separate post to cover the remaining sections between Lucca and Rome, which are definitely recommendable if you have the time.
 If you don’t, however, then this is the section to prioritize.
 (And if you don’t have 7 days, I’ll make some suggestions at the bottom of this post.)